 - League of Rural Voters

-- Uses grassroots organizing and communications tools to connect with rural voters in pivotal Midwestern states, focusing on progressive issues like economic development, immigration, trade and farm policy, health care and education.
+- Uses grassroots organizing and communications tools to connect with rural voters in pivotal Midwestern states, focusing on progressive issues like economic development, immigration, trade and farm policy, health care, and education.

 9.4.
 Progressive Education Reform Groups

-- US Student Association (USSA)
+- United States Student Association (USSA)

 - Works to build grassroots power among students to win concrete victories that expand access to education at the federal, state, and campus level.

 - A national organization of community-based chapters working to strengthen public schools through broad-based enrollment, that is, ensuring public schools attract ALL families in a community by making sure ALL schools effectively serve ALL children.